khairufde/7daysforecast/README.md

 4. Transform data to fit ERD
 <br/>
 <b/>
-5. Upload data into postgres
+5. Upload the data into postgres
 <br/>